mdaverde/fnq/README.md

 ## About

+Much of the functionality here is heavily inspired by [nq](https://github.com/leahneukirchen/nq) (written in C).

 This package depends on [nix](https://github.com/nix-rust/nix) to abstract over Unix flock operations, so presumably if nix works on a platform, this bin should work.
-Part of the work here is creating a suitable testing suite to run across different machines
+Part of the work needed here is creating a suitable testing suite to run across different machines

 Currently tested on linux x86_64 during development